 - Check Process starter status.

 - Check active process starter duration.

 - Check suspended process count.

-- Check total number of running processes and total number of queued processes.
+- Check the total number of running processes and the total number of queued processes.